 10. Build a community that keeps customers coming back

 Community is an incredible motivator.
 Brands that create thriving communities surrounding their products and services also create one of the most powerful customer retention strategies there is.
+According to a Higher Logic survey, 88% of community professionals say that providing access to a community enhanced their customers' experience.

 Customers aren’t just coming back for the brand or its products or services.
 They’re coming back for each other.
-And what they get out of interacting with each other — knowledge, connection, a sense of belonging, and so on.
+And what they get out of interacting with each other—knowledge, connection, a sense of belonging, and so on.

 That’s powerful.
 And it works wonders for Airbnb, which has created an online community for its hosts.